evodify/genotype-files-manipulations/README.md

 [polarize_beagleVCF.py](polarize_beagleVCF.py) polarizes BEAGLE phased genotypes relative to an outgroup/ancestral sequence.

+[polarize_callsTab.py](polarize_callsTab.py) polarizes the genotype data relative to an outgroup/ancestral sequence.

-[polarizeGT_in_callsTab.py](polarizeGT_in_callsTab.py) polarizes the genotype data by keeping only derived alleles relative to an outgroup/ancestral sequence.
+[polarizeGT_in_callsTab_keepDerived.py](polarizeGT_in_callsTab_keepDerived.py) polarizes the genotype data by keeping only derived alleles relative to an outgroup/ancestral sequence.

 [pseudoPhasingHetero_in_callsTab.py](pseudoPhasingHetero_in_callsTab.py) phases the sequences by random split of heterozygous sites.